The tranquil Avon Loop neighbourhood is a little pocket in the bend of the Ōtākaro-Avon River.

 The Ōtākaro-Avon River Corridor connects this neighbourhood with the rest of the Central City and nearby suburbs, east of Fitzgerald Avenue.
 Walnut Park and Chesterfields are the local parks for residents to meet and for children to play.

 There is a strong sense of community, influenced by an active residents’ association (Avon Loop Planning Association(external link)).
-This group works to preserve and enhance the physical environment and special characteristics of the Avon Loop by assisting in the redevelopment and/or restoration of the area, and in guiding and coordinating community activities.
+This group works to preserve and enhance the physical environment and special characteristics of the Avon Loop by assisting in the redevelopment and restoration of the area, and in guiding and coordinating community activities.

-The Avon Loop Community Cottage is available to other community groups for meetings, workshops and community events.
+The Avon Loop Community Cottage(external link) is available to other community groups for meetings, workshops and community events.